kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 podman help
 ```

-Now you can 'build' against the storage inside minikube, which is instantly accessible to kubernetes cluster.
+Now you can 'build' against the storage inside minikube, which is instantly accessible to Kubernetes cluster.

 ```shell
 podman build -t my_image .